The Best Electrolyte Drink Without Sugar (And How To Make It Yourself)

 Let's pay special attention to the last point.
-It is the most important for fluid intake and hydration.
+It is most important for hydration and hydration.

 Of the electrolytes , sodium and potassium are the most important regulators of fluid balance.
-Sodium regulates extracellular fluid balance (fluid outside the cells) and potassium regulates intracellular fluid balance (fluid inside the cells).
+Sodium regulates extracellular fluid balance (fluid outside of cells) and potassium regulates intracellular fluid balance (fluid inside cells).

-Sodium and potassium are supplied through food, supplements, and electrolyte drinks and excreted through sweat, urine, and feces.
-When more sodium and potassium are excreted than supplied, nutrient deficiencies occur and fluid balance becomes suboptimal.
+Sodium and potassium are obtained from food, supplements, and electrolyte drinks, and are eliminated in sweat, urine, and feces.
+When more sodium and potassium is excreted than is taken in, nutrient deficiencies occur and fluid balance becomes suboptimal.